-As the restrictions necessitated by the COVID-19 pandemic continued during 2021/22, much of the Trust's routine engagement with local groups and organisations remained suspended, both because it remained difficult for anyone to visit the hospital for non-clinical purposes, but also as the vast majority of our staff were engaged, in one way or another in helping to manage the impact of COVID.
+As the restrictions necessitated by the COVID-19 pandemic continued during the early part of 2022/23, much of the Trust's routine engagement with local groups and organisations remained suspended or resumed virtually.
 That said, the support and good wishes from both our existing and new volunteers, our Foundation Trust members, the Friends of RUH and the supporters of our own charity, the Forever Friends Appeal, among many others, were greatly appreciated.